GSA/digitalgov.gov/content/events/2017/10/2017-10-24-online-cut-through-noise-really-connect-with-your-spanishlanguage-audience-on-social-media.md

 ---
+# View this page at https://digital.gov/event/2017/10/connect-with-your-spanishlanguage-audience-on
+# Learn how to edit our pages at https://workflow.digital.gov
 slug: connect-with-your-spanishlanguage-audience-on-social-media
-title: 'Connect with your Spanish-language audience on Social Media'
+title: "Connect with your Spanish-language audience on Social Media"
+deck: ""
-summary: 'This event will provide concrete tips and examples of how to reach more Spanish speakers needing and looking for government information through social media'
+summary: "This event will provide concrete tips and examples of how to reach more Spanish speakers needing and looking for government information through social media"
-event_type:
-  - online
-date: 2017-10-24 14:00:00 -0400
-end_date: 2017-10-24 15:00:00 -0400
-event_organizer: DigitalGov University
-host: Multilingual Community of Practice
+host: "Multilingual Community of Practice"
+event_organizer: "DigitalGov University"
 registration_url: https://www.eventbrite.com/e/cut-through-the-noise-connect-with-your-spanish-language-audience-on-social-media-registration-38668014071
+captions:

+# start date
+date: 2017-10-24 14:00:00 -0500

+# end date
+end_date: 2017-10-24 15:00:00 -0500

+# see all topics at https://digital.gov/topics
+topics:
+  - social-media
+  - multilingual

+# see all authors at https://digital.gov/authors
+authors:
+  - lgodfrey
+  - lmartinez
+  - edgardo-morales

+# Event platform (zoom, youtube_live, adobe_connect)
+event_platform: youtube_live

+# YouTube ID
 youtube_id: rXYUcCDkF9I

+# Redirects: enter the path of the URL that you want redirected to this page
 aliases:
   - /event/connect-with-your-spanishlanguage-audience-on-social-media/

-topics:
-  - social-media
-  - multilingual
+# Make it better ♥

 ---